holligram/SolEx_contrib/README.md

 <img src="https://github.com/holligram/SolEx_lighttight/blob/main/images/interlock_cross_section.png" width="800">

+## About

-Original project by Christain Buil at http://www.astrosurf.com/solex/
+ATTRIBUTE: This is a redesign of the of the case for the SolEX project created by Christain Buil at http://www.astrosurf.com/solex/

+REDESIGN: by Graham Hollis [holligram](https://github.com/holligram)

+LICENSE: Creative Commons Zero v1.0 Universal